course-dprep/team-project-no-vs-code-team-2-dprep/README.md

 3. Set your working directory to `team-project-no-vs-code-team-2-dprep` and run the following command:
 ```
 make

 ```

 ## 7. About
-This project was conducted by a team of students of Tilburg University that follow the course Data Preparation and Workflow Management.
+This project was conducted by a team of students of Tilburg University that follow the course Data Preparation and Workflow Management instructed by Hannes Datta.

 | Author                                      | Contact                                     |
 |---------------------------------------------|---------------------------------------------|